guiglass/LUXOR/questions.md

 	</p>

 	<b>VR Center Console</b>
-	- While wearing the HMD open the menu by pressing the menu button on the controller.
+	- While wearing the HMD open the center console by pressing the menu button on the controller.
 Then locate the *export* panel by navigating to Addons>Scenes.
 Enter a folder name where the files should be written.
 Then ensure mocap is playing in the scene before pressing the *export* button to export the current scene as:
 	<p align="center">
 		<img width="15%" height="15%" src="/img/panel vr export.png">
 	</p>